The AI-Enhanced Team of the Future

 - Pair (2 people): focuses on genesis and concept work, especially when tasks are highly novel or urgent.

 Teams are fundamental social systems.
-AI won’t change this.
+AI will not change this.

 So ultimately, it is the Teams who drive progress and deliver value in an Enterprise.
 This is unlikely to change, as long as enterprises continue to seek progress and deliver value.
 However, the composition of teams will inevitably evolve.